jurayev/fr-ryanair-test-cucumber-bdd/README.md

 P.S.
 Didn't have a chance to configure and test Safari browser, however Chrome and Firefox are supported on both platforms

 ## Results reporting
-Every steps is logged by log4j.
+Every step is logged by log4j.
 It prints all actions perfomed by user to console output and stores all logs in:
 ```
 RainairTest/target/logs
 ```